RoadieHQ/marketing-site/content/docs/integrations/stackoverflow/index.md

 ## Authentication

-The Stackoverflow API uses token-based authentication so in order to retrieve results you will need it.
+The Stackoverflow API uses a Personal Access Token to authenticate so in order to retrieve results you will need it.
 Follow the steps below in order to set it.

-### Step 1: Generate an API token
+### Step 1: Generate a PAT API token

-To generate an API token, follow the instruction outlined in [the official documentation for Stackoverflow teams](https://stackoverflow.help/en/articles/4385859-stack-overflow-for-teams-api).
+To generate an PAT token, follow the instruction outlined in [the official documentation for Stackoverflow teams](https://stackoverflow.help/en/articles/4385859-stack-overflow-for-teams-api).

 Click on the "Generate token" button.